toapi/toapi-instagram/README.md

 ### What is toapi-instagram?

-This project uses [toapi](https://github.com/gaojiuli/toapi) to build a friendly API from instagram.
+This project uses [Toapi](https://github.com/gaojiuli/toapi) to build a friendly and robust API from instagram.

 ``` shell